AnyBody/ammr/Docs/body/shoulder_arm_model.md

                                                           to always remain constant
     HumeroUlnarJoint                 Flexion-extension    Revolute joint
                                      of the elbow
-    Proximal/Distal-RadioUlnarJoint  Pronation-supination
+    HumeroRadialJoint                Pronation-supination Single linear constraint (5 DOF joint) between radius and humerus
+    ProximalRadioUlnarJoint          Pronation-supination Trans Spherical joint between radius and ulna at the proximal part.
+    DistalRadioUlnarJoint            Pronation-supination Trans Spherical joint between radius and ulna at the proximal part.
+The HumeroRadialJoint, ProximalRadioUlnarJoint
-                                     joint or the forearm Combination of joints at the distal and proximal end of the radius bone that leaves one DOF free which is
-                                                          pronation/supination of the forearm
+                                                          DistalRadioUlnarJoint leaves one DOF free which is pronation/supination of the forearm
     Wrist joint                                           Two successive revolute joints where the axes of rotations are not coincident